learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 initial state as a default argument to our `reducer` reducer.
 Go ahead and tackle it.
 We'll show the code below.

-#### 4. Use a default argument in the reducer to set the initial state.
+### 4. Use a default argument in the reducer to set the initial state

 Now our `reducer()` function should look like the following: